tjsim3/CSHSStudentTracker/README.md

 5. Delete record; Deletes a student record
 6. Graduation check; returns true if the student can graduate, returns leftover requirements if not
 7. Save and exit; saves and ends the program

+currently working on moving this to firebase hosting, for database instead of .csv